AdobeDocs/photoshop-api-docs/README.md

   ]
 }'
 ```
-**Note**: This initiates an asynchronous job and returns a response containing an href.
+This initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job and the same response will also contain the JSON manifest.
-This is illustrated in the next section (Sample 6.1 in Example 6).
+This is illustrated in [Example 6](#example-6-fetch-the-status-of-the-job-after-successfully-submitting-a-request) below.

 ###  Example 6: Fetch the status of the job after successfully submitting a request
 Each of our Photoshop APIs, when invoked, initiates an asynchronous job and returns a response body that contains the href to poll for status of the job.